ZacharyGeurts/AMOURANTHRTX/README.md

 TLDNR!
 God Bless, my ADHD buddy.
 Pre Alpha.
 All components work or have worked but together is a problem.
-GLHF.
 Not many files to look through but they are smart as Grok.
 My advice, start in the /src/engine/GLOBAL folder and see how few files.
 You can ask Grok about them.
 As ADHD you probably already know Zero cost means FINAL RTX code to build upon.